The Role of Tactile Sensing in Learning and Deploying Grasp Refinement Algorithms: Tactile Sensing and the Reward Function

 \subsection{State and Action Space}

 The state vector $\boldsymbol{s}$ consists of 7 joint positions (1 finger separation, 3 proximal bending, 3 distal bending degrees of freedom), and 7 contact cues (3 on proximal links, 3 on distal links, and 1 on palm) that include contact position, contact normal and contact force, which have 3 $(x,y,z)$ components each.
 The dimension of the state vector is $\boldsymbol{s} \in \mathbb{R}^{7+7\times(3\times3)=70}$.
-Note that we do not assume any information on the object (e.g., object pose, geometry, or mass) in the state vector, unlike related works \cite{merzic2019contact, hu2020reaching}.
+Note that we do not assume any information about the object (e.g., object pose, geometry, or mass) in the state vector.
+The action vector $\boldsymbol{a}$ consists of 3 finger position increments, 3 wrist position increments and 3 wrist rotation increments.
+The action vector's dimension is $\boldsymbol{a} \in \mathbb{R}^{3+3+3=9}$.
+The policy $\pi_{\boldsymbol{\theta}}$ is parametrized by a neural network with weights $\boldsymbol{\theta}$.
+The network is a multi-layer perceptron (MLP) with four layers [70, 256, 256, 9].
+We use the \texttt{stable-baselines3} \cite{stable-baselines3} implementation of the soft actor-critic (SAC) \cite{haarnoja2018sac} framework to train the stochastic policy $\pi_{\boldsymbol{\theta}}$.
+We evaluate the policy deterministically when testing.